In this post we discuss how poor quality strength training equipment can impact your results, and how to work around badly designed equipment.

 Simple muscle mechanics.

-Every muscle in the human body has a position where it is stronger and weaker.
+Every muscle in the body has a position where it is stronger and weaker.
 This is due to both mechanics and neurological input.
 The strength curve of a muscle typically follows a bell shaped curve.

-It is weaker at either end of its operating range and stronger in the middle.
+The muscle is weaker at either end of its operating range and stronger in the middle.
 Arthur Jones of Nautilus fame was the first person to build strength training machines to reflect this.
 That was in the 1970s.

 Almost 50 years later it appears that some machine manufacturers haven’t woken up to this fact.